mborgerson/wiki-export/wiki/BIOS.md

     542c62cb976a4993c8c5027dff9638ce  xad

 You'll notice it is the same file repeated 4 times.
-That explains how some BIOS chips are 1MB and some are 256KiB.
+That explains how some BIOS chips are 1 MiB and some are 256 kiB.
 The next thing is that the BIOS is repeated from 0xFF000000 until it fills the rest of memory.
-In other words, that 256KiB of data is repeated 64 times.
+In other words, that 256 kiB of data is repeated 64 times.

 Components
 ----------